A photo of a woman lying on a bed while using her smartphone for the article "Studies: Health Effects of Blue Light Exposure"

 Another study by researchers from the University of Toronto involved comparing the melatonin levels of two groups of people: one exposed to bright indoor light while wearing goggles that blocked blue light and the other one exposed to regularly dimmed light without wearing goggles.
 Findings revealed similar melatonin levels between the two groups.

-The study of A. M. Chang, D. Aeschbach, J. F. Duffy, and C. A. Czeisler revealed that people who read on devices took longer to fall asleep, had less REM sleep, and had higher alertness level before bedtime than those who read in printed books.
+The study of A. M. Chang, D. Aeschbach, J. F. Duffy, and C. A. Czeisler revealed that people who read on devices took longer to fall asleep, had less REM sleep, and had higher alertness levels before bedtime than those who read printed books.
 Furthermore, those who read on devices took longer to wake up and were sleepier.

 Arguments Against the Supposed Negative Health Effects of Blue Light